rapidspeciation/biodiversity_genomics_course/exercises/06_PopStructure.md

 Then we will use a combination of readr and the standard scan function to read in the data.

+# set the folder where you downloaded the files into as your working directory
+setwd("C:/Users/jm66/Dropbox/teaching/BiodiversityGenomics/Argentina2025/PCA/")

 # read in data
-pca <- read_table2("./Heliconius.eigenvec", col_names = FALSE)
+pca <- read_table2("wgenome.martin2019.ingroup.mac2.prune10kb.eigenvec", col_names = FALSE)
-eigenval <- scan("Heliconius.eigenval")
+eigenval <- scan("wgenome.martin2019.ingroup.mac2.prune10kb.eigenval")
-info <- read_table2("Heliconius.info")
+info <- read_table2("martin2019_info.txt")

 #### Cleaning up the data
 Unfortunately, we need to do a bit of legwork to get our data into reasonable shape.
-First we will remove a nuisance column (plink outputs the individual ID twice).
 We will also give our pca data.frame proper column names.

 # sort out the pca data
-# remove nuisance column
-pca <- pca[,-1]

 # set names
 names(pca)[1] <- "ind"